JustAnOpossum/Better-Discord-Screen-Share/README.md

 # Client config

+Edit the variables in the top of the plugin.

-Domain: IP or DNS name of the server.
+domain: IP or TLD of the server

-peerPort: The Peerjs server port.
+peerPort: Port for the peerjs server (Default: 9000)

-expressPort: The port for the express server
+wsPort: Port for the http server and websocket server (Default: 9001)

 # Upcoming Features

-* Autoupdate
+* Better Autoupdate
 * Better video placement
 * Disconnect detection
 * Webcam Support
-* Chat detection

 # Libraries Used